-I am a writer, producer and broadcaster, with over 15 years of experience, producing live television, radio and digital content for major broadcasters, publishers and brands worldwide.
-I've produced over 1,000 hours of live television and created game shows around the world.
+I am a writer, producer, director and broadcaster, with over 15 years of experience, producing live television, radio and digital content for broadcasters, publishers and brands worldwide.
+I have produced over 1,000 hours of live television and launched formats around the world.

-In 2016, I joined News UK (News Corp) to write, produce and direct The Sun's weekly online game show, Having A Ball.
+In 2016, I joined News UK (News Corp) to write, produce and direct The Sun's weekly comedy game show, Having A Ball.
 Similar in style to Celebrity Juice, I produced four series (26 episodes), which led to a nationwide tour with Sun Bingo, culminating in a record breaking special at Blackpool Tower.
-I also produced and directed their nightly online game show, Quiz Night Live.
+I also wrote, produced and directed the daily spin-off, Quiz Night Live.

 I am also a TV Critic for talkRADIO, BBC Sussex and BBC Surrey, and host my own comedy podcast on the TV industry.

 In 1998, I started my career in children's TV with ITV's digital channel, Carlton Kids.
-I wrote and presented 200 episodes of their breakfast show, Wakey Wakey (and did the last ever interview with Rod Hull and Emu).
+I wrote and presented over 200 episodes of their breakfast show, Wakey Wakey.
 In 1999, I became their youngest ever producer, before hosting Milkshake on Channel 5.
-I later wrote and presented by own comedy pilot for Channel 5, Who Wants To Be Silly On Air (produced by Timmy Mallett).
-In 2003, I moved into a new genre, interactive TV, working on various game show channels on Sky, before joining Germany's leading Participation TV channel, 9 Live.
+I later wrote, produced and presented by own comedy pilot for Channel 5, Who Wants To Be Silly On Air (executive produced by Timmy Mallett).
+In 2003, I moved into interactive TV, working on various game show channels on Sky, before joining Germany's leading Participation TV channel, 9 Live.

 In 2012, I returned to the UK to work with Loaded Magazine on the launch on Loaded TV on Sky.
 Other projects included developing Sing Date for Sky Living (40 episodes), producing STV's daily interactive game show, Win Cash Live, developing various shows for Spirit Media and Channel 4, and producing branded digital content for Gala Bingo.